 - When seated, try to have a wall behind the chair

-Going back to the “Commanding Position” theme mentioned earlier on, having a wall behind the chair symbolises that you will always have “good support” on your endeavours.
+Going back to the “Commanding Position” theme mentioned earlier on, having a wall behind the chair symbolises that you will always have “good support” in your endeavours.
 On the other hand, positioning your table facing the entrance helps to ensure that you have good visibility too!

 Kitchen